 Over time, with continued development, the amount of impervious cover will increase.
+Recall that there are over 1,100 acres of undeveloped land in this watershed.
 However, this does not mean that water quality has to decrease accordingly.
 If stormwater from this increased impervious cover is properly treated and managed, negative impacts can be prevented.
-In watersheds with degraded water quality due to existing large areas of impervious cover, some of this impervious cover will have to be retrofitted with stormwater treatment best management practices (BMP's) in order to improve water quality.
+In watersheds with degraded water quality due to existing large areas of impervious cover, some of this impervious cover will have to be retrofitted with stormwater treatment best management practices (BMPs) in order to improve water quality.
 It is equally important to retrofit existing developments as it is to ensure that new development is doing its part to be protective of water quality and aquatic habitats.
 In addition to the Stormwater Management efforts discussed above, the following actions will improve stormwater management in the watershed: